Dynamic Reserve Price Design with Distributed Solving Algorithm: Experimental Evaluations

 \subsection{Duality Gap on Production Data}

-we test the algorithm with real search scenario data to measure the optimality of the solution.
-As it's difficult to find the solution to billion-scale problems, therefore, one of the choices is to calculate the duality gap $D$ combined with primal objective value $O$, and if the relative duality gap defined as $D/O$ is small enough, it means that we find the near-optimal solution.
-So, we use it to describe the level of optimization.
-As described above we test the two algorithms by real data with three constraints, table \ref{tab:dg} shows the result of the relative duality gap after 15 iterations, which indicates we have already achieved a near-optimal solution.
-We can see the relative duality gap curve from figure \ref{fig:dg}, which shows that D3RP is sensitive to the learning rate while having a slower converge speed than CD2RP.
+We test the algorithm with real search scenario data to measure the optimality of the solution.
+Since it is difficult to find the optimal solution to million-scale problems, one approach is to calculate the duality gap $G$ and primal objective value $V$.
+If the relative duality gap defined as $G/V$ is sufficiently small, it indicates that near-optimal solution has been found.
+We test the two algorithms with one million real data points sampled from a production environment with three constraints as described in section \ref{sec:pf}, and for D3RP we compare the effects of two learning rate settings of $\alpha=2e^{-9}$ and $\alpha=1.5e^{-9}$ respectively. \autoref{fig:dg} shows the curve of the relative duality gap over 15 iterations.
+It indicates that we have achieved a near-optimal solution, and D3RP is sensitive to the learning rate as we explained in \ref{sec:D3RP} while having a slower convergence speed than CD2RP.